-At Northway we believe it is vital to identify special needs as early as possible.
+At Northway we believe it is vital to identify any special needs as early as possible.
 Class teachers make regular assessments of progress for all pupils and identify pupils making "less than expected progress given their age and individual circumstances."
 (Code of Practice 2015, 6.17).
 However, slow progress and low attainment do not always lead to a pupil being recorded as having SEND.
-The Nursery at Northway has established links with the Pre-school Assessment Teacher and supporting agencies.
-The local medical officers, Health Visitors and School Nurse are likewise involved in the early identification of children with special needs.
+Health Visitors, the School Nurse and Sefton's Early Years SEND Inclusion team are there to support the identification of SEND in the early years.